tinalina1003/Home_Sales/README.md

 \$290,555.07 in 2016 \
 \$292,676.79 in 2017

-The average price of a three bedroom, three bathroom, and 2 floor house sold in each year is:
+The average price of a three bedroom, three bathroom, and 2 floor house built in each year is:

 \$285,010.22 in 2010 \
 \$276,553.81 in 2011 \